2004 Aaron's 499: Qualifying

-Qualifying would take place on Friday, April 23, at 4:10 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying would take place on Friday, April 23, at 3:10 PM CST.
+Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 1-38 would be decided on time, while positions 39-43 would be based on provisionals.
 Four spots are awarded by the use of provisionals based on owner's points.
 The fifth is awarded to a past champion who has not otherwise qualified for the race.
 If no past champ needs the provisional, the next team in the owner points will be awarded a provisional.

 Ricky Rudd of Wood Brothers Racing would win the pole, setting a time of 50.089 and an average speed of 191.180 mph.

 Three drivers would fail to qualify: Larry Foyt, Todd Bodine, and Kirk Shelmerdine.